Mario Kart 8: Booster Course Pass

 During a February 2022 Nintendo Direct, it was announced that Mario Kart 8 Deluxe would get a paid downloadable content season pass called the "Booster Course Pass".
 Courses in the "Booster Course Pass" are largely remastered from their incarnations in previous Mario Kart games.
-The "Booster Course Pass" is set to release in six waves, with each wave containing eight courses split into two cups, totaling to 48 additional tracks to be released by the end of 2023.
+The "Booster Course Pass" was released in six waves, with each wave containing eight courses split into two cups, totaling to 48 additional tracks that were released between March 2022 and November 2023.
 It can be accessed by purchasing it on the Nintendo Switch's eShop, or by having an active Nintendo Switch Online + Expansion Pack subscription.
 The first wave of the "Booster Course Pass" was released on March 18, 2022, containing the Golden Dash Cup and the Lucky Cat Cup.
 Wave 2 was released on August 4, 2022, containing the Turnip Cup and the Propeller Cup.
-Wave 2 also included Sky-High Sundae, an original course not introduced in a previous Mario Kart game.
-Alongside the release of Wave 2, Nintendo released an update to the Wave 1 course Coconut Mall that changed the cars at the end of the course to perform donuts, rather than remaning stationary, except for in Time Trials.
+It also featured Sky-High Sundae, an original course not introduced in a previous Mario Kart game.
+Alongside the release of Wave 2, Nintendo released an update to the Wave 1 course Wii Coconut Mall that changed the cars at the end of the course to perform donuts, rather than remaining stationary, except for in Time Trials.
 This change was widely praised, especially after many were disappointed that the cars were stationary in the "Booster Course Pass" to begin with.
 Wave 3 was released on December 7, 2022, containing the Rock Cup and the Moon Cup.
 The ability to remove certain items from "VS Race" mode and online races was also added.
-Wave 4 was released on March 8, 2023 in North America and March 9 elsewhere, containing the Fruit Cup and the Boomerang Cup.
-It also features a brand new original course based on Yoshi's Island (1995).
+Wave 4 was released on March 8, 2023, in North America and March 9 elsewhere, containing the Fruit Cup and the Boomerang Cup.
+It also featured a brand new original course based on Yoshi's Island (1995).
+Wave 5 was released on July 12, 2023, containing the Feather Cup and the Cherry Cup.
+It also featured a brand new course, Squeaky Clean Sprint.
+The final wave, Wave 6 was shown off in a Nintendo Direct on September 14, 2023, and released on November 9, 2023, containing the Acorn Cup and the Spiny Cup.
+Wave 6 adds a music player featuring music from all courses, and 18 additional costumes for the Mii racers.

-In February 2023, Nintendo announced that future waves will add more playable characters to the game, returning from previous Mario Kart titles.
-The first of these characters, Birdo, was released in Wave 4.
+Starting in February 2023, Nintendo added eight more playable characters, all having previously appeared in other Mario Kart games.
+The first of these characters, Birdo, debuted in Wave 4; Petey Piranha, Wiggler, and Kamek in Wave 5; and Diddy Kong, Funky Kong, Pauline and Peachette in Wave 6.